For the [[Series/TheWalkingDead TV show]], see '''[[NightmareFuel/TheWalkingDeadTVShow here]]'''.

-* The worst part in the Apocalypse shown in these comics is this horrible fact: everyone will eventually become a walker.
-The bite isnít needed.
+* The worst part in the Apocalypse shown in these comics is this horrible fact: almost everyone will eventually become a walker.
+The bite isnít needed, though it certainly helps more things along.
 If you die, you turn, thatís all.
-Imagine living with this fear of becoming one these creatures, no matter what.
+Imagine living with this fear of becoming one of these creatures.
 Or watching your loved ones dying and coming back as monsters.
 The only way out is to get killed twice.
 Youíll see many characters shooting their dead friends or family to save them from this fate.
 This simple idea is not only heartbreaking, itís sickening.

-* While the zombies are bad, theyíre nothing compared to the human antagonists.
-In this hellish world, the idea that HumansAreTheRealMonsters has never been so true.
+* While being eaten by zombies is never a cup of tea, theyíre nothing compared to the human antagonists.
+In this hellish world where humans have descended into savages as a result, the idea that HumansAreTheRealMonsters has never been so true.

 ** The Governor.
 He feeds humans to the zombies.
 Keeps his zombified daughter as a pet (implying pedophile interactions between the two).
 Enjoys rape and torture.
 And this guy rules a city with these principles!
 The worst part is, unlike most villains, his actions are not justified at all.
 Heís simply a sadistic murderous psychopath.
 By himself, he killed more than a third of the protagonists, raped Michonne and amputated Rick's hand.